Kazhymukan Munaitpasov: Early life

 Born in the village of Karaotkel (Akmola region), Munaitpasov hailed from a poor farming family with a lineage famed for their strength, from grandfather Ernak to father Munaitpas Ernakuly.
 He learned the traditional Kazakh wrestling style qazaqsha Kures from his grandfather and became known for feats of strength, such as hauling a cart through a blizzard.

 Wrestling and circus career

 In 1891 he joined a circus troupe in Omsk, working in stables and learning performance arts.
 His first recorded match was a loss to Andrei Zlobin, who then recommended he train at Lebedev’s wrestling school in St. Petersburg from 1903–1904.
-He fought in 54 countries, under aliases such as "Yamagata Muhanura" pretending to be former guard of the Emperor of Japan (representing Manchuria), "Ivan Black", for being part of the circus team "Four Ivans", alongside with the other famous wrestler Ivan Poddubny, "Red Mask", "Kara Mustafa" during his much at Turkey and after his pilgrimage to Mecca in 1912, the honorific "Haji".
+He fought in 54 countries, under aliases such as "Yamagata Muhanura" pretending to be former guard of the Emperor of Japan (representing Manchuria), "Ivan Black", for being part of the circus team "Four Ivans", along with the other famous wrestler Ivan Poddubny, "Red Mask", "Kara Mustafa" during his much at Turkey and after his pilgrimage to Mecca in 1912, the honorific "Haji".